AmberDaCutie/Gemini-Clone/README.md

 **Aryan Chauhan**
 Let me know if you'd like:
 - A badge section (Vite, React, MIT License, etc.)
-- A GitHub deploy guide
+- A GitHub deploy guide.
 - Instructions to add Gemini API integration or TTS/voice features.